OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/index.md

 software developers that modify and support StateMod.

 It is the intended to create StateMod executable programs for Windows 10+ and Linux, with Windows being the primary version.
-64-bit software is the target environment, although 32-bit software was previously the focus.
+64-bit software is the target environment.
+Review the developer documentation for StateMod version 17.0.3 and earlier for 32-bit software information.
 This documentation includes information for multiple computer environments and will be filled out as resources can be applied to each configuration.
 Icons for Linux ![Linux](images/linux-32.png) and Windows ![Windows](images/windows-32.ico) are included to help indicate documentation specific to an operating system.